Jun 03

 There’s a clear tension between immigration reform advocacy and the movement for immigrant rights.
 Angy represents one of the few places where the circles intersect.

 I remember when U.S. News and World Report came to my house back in 2007 to take some snapshots of my life for an accompanying article on the DREAM Act.
-The photo of an “ego wall” with plaques, degrees and medals is now infamous (and even given Latino origins).
-But the photos that depicted my cultural background and tastes were discarded, and lost out to a constructed “Dreamer” identity, an identity that leaves out the parts of me that make me human.
+The photo of an “ego wall” with plaques, degrees and medals is now infamous.
+But the photos that depicted my cultural background and tastes were discarded, and lost out to a constructed “Dreamer” identity, an identity that leaves out the parts of me that make me a complete human being.

 I love Pakistani music.
 I’m utterly in love with the music, melodrama and attention to beauty that is prevalent in most commercial Bollywood movies.
-Hindi beats English as a language every second of every day.
-I am only three generations removed from Indian indentured servants in Fiji who were treated worse than slaves.
-I was a city girl raised in a farming village with lots of animals, a pious Hindu kid before my teenage years and I usually reduce it all to mean no red meat in my diet but poultry is great.
+Hindi beats English as a language every second of every day–after all, we have twice as many alphabets and sounds.
+I am only three generations removed from Indian indentured servants in Fiji who were often treated worse than slaves.
+I was a city person raised in a farming village with lots of animals, a pious Hindu kid before my teenage years and I usually reduce it all to mean no red meat in my diet but poultry is great.
 When I was 13, an astrologer told my mom that according to my Hindu birth chart, I am half-man, half-woman.
 I struggled to understand whether I was transgender and straight or a plain old cisgender gay for a really long time.
 I’ve stopped trying to figure it out and constantly annoyed by those that ask me to pick a box.

 I hold a cricket bat in my left hand, a tennis racket with my right and score on the soccer field with both feet.
 I have written 40 chapters of an epic love saga.
 My first job was at Taco Bell when I was 15 and my second one was as a janitor that continued till I was 24.
 I studied political economy and post-colonialism in graduate school and maintain membership with the American Association of Geographers and the Union of Radical Political Economists.
 If Michel Foucault and Karl Marx could conceive a brown lovechild, it would be me.
 I was raised by a married woman, who is a single mother and the sole-provider in my life.
-My father is queer.
-And I’m fighting to live in a country that I loathe because my parents brought me here.
-These facts are far more important to any narrative about me than my undergraduate G.P.A.
+And I’m fighting to live in a country that I loathe because my parents brought me here for a better life, and I am now married to a wonderful American woman, and her entire family lives here.
+We cannot leave even if we want to leave.
+These facts are far more important to any narrative about me than my undergraduate G.P.A. or law school credentials.

 Love is the only thing that drives and inspires me to do grand things.
 I helped form DreamActivist not because I care for some grand legalization project but because I made some awesome friends who I wanted to help.
 I wanted to be a computer engineer but I never took a single computer class.
 I taught myself how to create successful online communities because I harbored a huge crush on this Indian TV star back before the DREAM Act was a topic of household discussion.
 I aspire to be an island beach bum.
 But more than that, I just want love in my life.